 Question: "Why does unbelief appear to be increasing in the world today?"

 Answer: Studies show that unbelief is indeed on the rise these days.
-We are living in increasingly secular times and, unfortunately, those who do not believe in the truth of Scripture often seem to have the loudest voices in the public domain.
+We are living in increasingly secular times, and, unfortunately, those who do not believe in the truth of Scripture often seem to have the loudest voices in the public domain.
 Skeptics are becoming bolder and more vocal, and their influence is seen in education, entertainment, court systems, and government.
 They have made significant progress toward their goal of having God’s name entirely removed from the public realm.

-The bottom line is this—we live in a fallen world and “the god of this age has blinded the minds of unbelievers, so that they cannot see the light of the gospel” (2 Corinthians 4:4).
-As history moves forward, many will move further away from sound biblical doctrine.
-“The Spirit clearly says that in later times some will abandon the faith and follow deceiving spirits and things taught by demons” (1Timothy 4:1).
+The bottom line is this—we live in a fallen world, and “the god of this age has blinded the minds of unbelievers, so that they cannot see the light of the gospel” (2 Corinthians 4:4).
+As history moves forward, many will move further away from sound biblical doctrine, and unbelief spreads.
+“The Spirit clearly says that in later times some will abandon the faith and follow deceiving spirits and things taught by demons” (1 Timothy 4:1).
 There are plenty of false teachers to keep the lost blinded and aid them in their flight from God (Matthew 24:10–11; 2 Timothy 4:3; 1 John 4:1).
 The sad truth is that most people do not see the Bible as the absolute authority anymore.
 As God’s Word continues to be marginalized, unbelief will continue to increase around the world.

-The Bible warned against apostasy nearly two thousand years ago: “[People] will turn their ears away from the truth and turn aside to myths” (2 Timothy 4:4).
+The Bible warned against unbelief and apostasy nearly two thousand years ago: “[People] will turn their ears away from the truth and turn aside to myths” (2 Timothy 4:4).
 Along these lines, John MacArthur has stated, “Our society has grown steadily darker; and the message the church is now giving to the world is more confused and confusing than perhaps any time since the Dark Ages.”
-His conclusion: “the church needs to get back to the Word of God.”
+His conclusion: “The church needs to get back to the Word of God.”
 Indeed, getting back to the Word is the only solution; to do anything less is to hide our light under a bushel (Luke 11:33).
 If we want people to believe, we must give them something to believe in.

 The servant of Christ should not lose heart.
 Despite the increasing unbelief and the growing tide of hostility toward Christianity, there is good news.
 Jesus told us that, before the end comes, His gospel would be preached in the whole world (Matthew 24:14).
 Portions of the Bible have now been translated into more than 3,850 languages, covering 98 percent of the world’s population.
 Christian radio broadcasts are now accessible to nearly 78 percent of the earth’s population.
 God’s Word is being preached around the world with tremendous success by multitudes of Christians, many of whom risk their lives every day to spread the gospel.
 “Surely the arm of the LORD is not too short to save” (Isaiah 59:1), even in communist China where it is believed over one hundred million people are following Jesus Christ.
-World Christian Encyclopedia reports that nearly seventeen million people accept Jesus Christ every year.
-Scoffers will multiply (Jude 1:18), but Jesus is still Lord of the harvest, it is still His harvest field, and we still pray for Him to send forth His workers (Luke 10:2).
+The World Christian Encyclopedia reports that nearly seventeen million people accept Jesus Christ every year.
+Scoffers will multiply (Jude 1:18) and unbelief will grow, but Jesus is still Lord of the harvest, it is still His harvest field, and we still pray for Him to send forth His workers (Luke 10:2).